coders-school/templates/module2/05-variadic-templates.md

 ## Syntax

-Templates with variable number of arguments use new syntax of parameter pack, that represents many (or zero) parameters of a template.
+Templates with a variable number of arguments use the new syntax of parameter pack, which represents many (or zero) parameters of a template.

 ```cpp
 template<class ...
 Types>